Overview of Moles (Nevi)

 Certain types of moles carry a risk for developing malignant melanoma, a serious form of skin cancer.
 Sunburns, particularly in childhood, can increase the risk.

 Some moles are present at birth.
-Congenital nevi are seen on over 1% of newborns.
+Congenital nevi are seen on over 1 percent of newborns.
 They can be small, or they can cover most of the skin surface.
 Large nevi are at highest risk for malignant changes.

 One relatively common mole is the dysplastic nevus.
 It is broader and larger than an ordinary mole and tends to be irregular in color and shape.
 People with dysplastic moles have a greater than average chance of developing melanoma.